 CuCrZr will be subjected to a unique, highly demanding environment in DEMO which standard tests do not fully represent, therefore work on more complex testing is now being undertaken.
 Several new defects and issues have been identified, including thermal fatigue damage, damage caused by HHF testing, corrosion, erosion and tritium retention, all which must be addressed for DEMO.
 Corrosion of CuCrZr has been identified following high heat flux testing of a monoblock mock-up component, which reduces thermal transfer to coolant water and results in an increase in the component temperature for a given loading condition.
 Additionally, concerning levels of corrosion and erosion of CuCrZr have been identified in DEMO relevant conditions, which would result in radioactive isotopes entering the coolant, a reduction of pipe thickness and resulting damage to structural integrity.
 Corrosion may be resolved by application of a protective coating, however no work has been found in this area.
 HHF testing also caused plastic deformation of the CuCrZr pipe, which demonstrates its vulnerability under complex loading conditions.
 Circumferential stresses are likely to be imposed on the CuCrZr pipe during HHF testing, where the strength of the material is not accurately represented by standard tensile tests.
 A method for circumferential integrity assessment for pipes should therefore be considered within design code development activities within EDDI.

-Database entries conclusions, e.g. data was entered into database.
+Tensile, fatigue, and fracture based databases have been produced for CuCrZr and include placeholders for data to be produced under the IRRAD project beyond 2018.

 References

-[1] Baseline review – add IDM reference
+[1] Baseline review, EuroFusion, WPMAT, EDDI report (2014) – 2LD6MH

-[2] Database design CuCrZr
+[2] Database design, EuroFusion, WPMAT, EDDI report (2014) CuCrZr – 2LA456

 [3] Zinkle, S. J., and N. M. Ghoniem.
 "Operating temperature windows for fusion reactor structural materials."
 Fusion Engineering and design 51 (2000): 55-71.